 - Treatment is supportive

 Simvastatin is generally well tolerated.
 Possible side effects may include any of the following and the side effects experienced may be transitory (clears up after a few days) or may remain.
 Consult your doctor immediately if you experiencing serious side effects.
 Note the list below is not exhaustive.

 - Upper respiratory infection

 - Muscle pain, muscle damage, or muscle weakness

 - Joint pain

-Adverse reactions associated with atorvastatin therapy reported since market introduction, that are not listed above, regardless of causality assessment, include the following: anaphylaxis, angioneurotic edema, bullous rashes (including erythema multiforme, and toxic epidermal necrolysis), rhabdomyolysis, myositis, fatigue, tendon rupture, fatal and non-fatal hepatic failure, dizziness, depression, peripheral neuropathy, pancreatitis and interstitial lung disease.
+Adverse reactions associated with Simvastatin therapy reported since market introduction, that are not listed above, regardless of causality assessment, include the following: anaphylaxis, angioneurotic edema, bullous rashes (including erythema multiforme, and toxic epidermal necrolysis), rhabdomyolysis, myositis, fatigue, tendon rupture, fatal and non-fatal hepatic failure, dizziness, depression, peripheral neuropathy, and pancreatitis.

 There have been rare reports of immune-mediated necrotizing myopathy associated with statin use

 Contra-indications and Cautions for Simvastatin

 Do not take Zocor if you are allergic to simvastatin or any ingredients contained in this drug.